Taiwan rebukes China over largest ever air incursion | DW | 01.10.2021

 "China has been bellicose and damaging regional peace while engaging in many bullying acts," Su told reporters.

-"It's evident that the world, the international community, rejects such behaviours by China more and more."
+"It's evident that the world, the international community, rejects such behavior by China more and more."

 Taiwanese defense officials said the People's Liberation Army (PLA) flew 18 J-16 fighter jets, two H-6 bombers — which are capable of carrying nuclear warheads — and other planes into the ADIZ, which is airspace that extends beyond Taiwan's territorial airspace and is monitored for purposes of national security.